Perl-Apollo/Corinna/rfc/method-modifiers.md

 In Subclass after
 ```

-# 10.4 EXCEPTIONS AND STACK TRACES
+# 10.4 Exceptions and stack traces
 An exception thrown in a `before` modifier will prevent the method it
 modifies from being called at all.
 An exception in an `around` modifier may
 prevent the modified method from being called, depending on how the `around`